 If the case does not involve a federal question, a federal court will have jurisdiction only if diversity of citizenship applies.
 This means that the plaintiff is suing a citizen of another state and seeking at least $75,000 in damages.
-Diversity must be complete, so a case involving multiple plaintiffs and multiple defendants must feature no plaintiff from the same state as any defendant for a federal court to hear the case.
 People are citizens of only one state, which is where they have their principal residence.
 Corporations can be citizens of both the state in which they were incorporated and the state in which they have their principal place of business, if these are different.

 Often, a case that can be filed in federal court also can be filed in state court.
 Any case that could be filed in federal court based on diversity of citizenship could be filed in state court.
 As a result, a plaintiff can decide whether federal or state court would be a better place to file the case.
 They might want to consider which location would be more convenient, which procedural rules would favor them, and which judges tend to be friendlier to their position.